Sensitive internal Facebook documents published by UK Parliament

 UK Parliament published excerpts from sensitive internal Facebook documents on Wednesday as part of its investigation into fake news and the fallout from the Cambridge Analytica data-sharing scandal.

-Parliament seized the documents from now defunct app developer Six4Three at the end of November during a trip by the company's founder to London.
+Parliament seized the documents from now defunct app developer Six4Three, which is currently suing Facebook, at the end of November during a trip by the company's founder to London.
 They include emails sent to and from Facebook CEO Mark Zuckerberg and other senior Facebook executives.
-Their publication was accompanied by a note from Chair of Parliament's Digital, Culture, Media and Sport Committee Damian Collins summarising his findings.
+Their publication was accompanied by a note from Damian Collins, chairman of Parliament's Digital, Culture, Media and Sport Committee, summarising his findings.

 Facebook has been keen to keep the documents out of the public realm -- they are also currently held under seal by a court in California -- but last week Collins said Parliament would publish them if it felt it was in the public interest to do so.
 Only fragments of the documents -- some of which date back to 2012 and 2013 -- are included in the published bundle, which totals 250 pages.